Similac Pro-Advance Infant Formula with 2′-FL Human Milk Oligosaccharide (HMO) for Immune Support, Ready to Drink Bottles, 2 fl oz (48 count)

 Before birth, the offspring is called a fetus.
 The term infant is typically applied to very young children under one year of age; however, definitions may vary and may include children up to two years of age.
 When a human child learns to walk, they are called a toddler instead.

-Milk is a white liquid food produced by the mammary glands of mammals and the caecilian Siphonops annulatus.
+Milk is a white liquid food produced by the mammary glands of mammals.
 It is the primary source of nutrition for young mammals (including breastfed human infants) before they are able to digest solid food.
+Milk contains many nutrients, including calcium and protein, as well as lactose and saturated fat.
 Immune factors and immune-modulating components in milk contribute to milk immunity.
-Early-lactation milk, which is called colostrum, contains antibodies that strengthen the immune system and thus reduce the risk of many diseases.
-Milk contains many nutrients, including calcium and protein, but also lactose and saturated fat.
+Early-lactation milk, which is called colostrum, contains antibodies and immune-modulating components that strengthen the immune system against many diseases.
+The US CDC agency recommends that children over the age of 12 months (the minimum age to stop giving breast milk or formula) should have two servings of dairy (milk) products a day, and more than six billion people worldwide consume milk and milk products.

-As an agricultural product, dairy milk is collected from farm animals.
+As an agricultural product, dairy milk is collected from farm animals, mostly cattle.
 In 2011, dairy farms produced around 730 million tonnes (800 million short tons) of milk from 260 million dairy cows.
-India is the world's largest producer of milk and the leading exporter of skimmed milk powder, but it exports few other milk products.
-Because there is an ever-increasing demand for dairy products in India, it could eventually become a net importer of dairy products.
+India is the world's largest producer of milk and the leading exporter of skimmed milk powder.
 New Zealand, Germany, and the Netherlands are the largest exporters of milk products.
-The US Centers for Disease Control and Prevention recommends that children over the age of 12 months should have two servings of dairy milk products a day.
+Between 750 and 900 million people live in dairy-farming households.

-An oligosaccharide (; from Ancient Greek ὀλίγος (olígos) 'few', and σάκχαρ (sákkhar) 'sugar') is a saccharide polymer containing a small number (typically three to ten) of monosaccharides (simple sugars).
+An oligosaccharide (; from Ancient Greek ὀλίγος (olígos) 'few' and σάκχαρ (sákkhar) 'sugar') is a saccharide polymer containing a small number (typically three to ten) of monosaccharides (simple sugars).
 Oligosaccharides can have many functions including cell recognition and cell adhesion.

 They are normally present as glycans: oligosaccharide chains are linked to lipids or to compatible amino acid side chains in proteins, by N- or O-glycosidic bonds.
 N-Linked oligosaccharides are always pentasaccharides attached to asparagine via a beta linkage to the amine nitrogen of the side chain.
 Alternately, O-linked oligosaccharides are generally attached to threonine or serine on the alcohol group of the side chain.
 Not all natural oligosaccharides occur as components of glycoproteins or glycolipids.
 Some, such as the raffinose series, occur as storage or transport carbohydrates in plants.
 Others, such as maltodextrins or cellodextrins, result from the microbial breakdown of larger polysaccharides such as starch or cellulose.